- American Physical Society Sites

 APS generates statistical reports on minorities in physics.
 Current reports are shown below.
 These reports are freely available for your use.
 You may use our graphs in reports and presentations or you may use the raw data to create new graphs and charts.
 Credit APS and IPEDS as shown on each graph.

-Percentage of degrees awarded to minorities in various science, math, and engineering fields
+Degrees Awarded to Underrepresented Minorities, by Field (awarded to minorities in various science, math, and engineering fields)

 Percentage of physics degrees, bachelor’s and doctorates, awarded to various ethnicities